 Meet Our Sports Massage Therapists

 Liam is a soft tissue and sports massage therapist.
-He is also a second-year osteopathy student with the College of Osteopaths at Staffordshire University and has worked in health, fitness and sport for over 20 years since an early career playing professional football for Notts County FC.
+He is also a third-year osteopathy student with the College of Osteopaths at Staffordshire University and has worked in health, fitness and sport for over 20 years since an early career playing professional football for Notts County FC.
 Liam works with athletes from all sporting backgrounds.
 He can help aid performance through treatment and programming to aid and boost recovery which can help to prevent future injury.

 Does a sports massage hurt?